drhirn/fhem-rhasspy/README.md

 FHEM-rhasspy uses the 00_MQTT2_CLIENT.pm module to receive and send these messages.
 Therefore it is necessary to define an MQTT2_CLIENT device in FHEM before using FHEM-rhasspy.

+fhem-rhasspy is based on the [Snips-Module](https://github.com/Thyraz/Snips-Fhem).
+Thanks to Thyraz, who did all the groundwork with his!

 ## About this repository

 This repository contains all files to set up a complete installation to test Rhasspy and FHEM with Docker under Windows using the Windows Subsystem for Linux (WSL).